GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 Individual business rules per field are listed across each of the fields in below table.
 Note:
 * Through this service, users can create all the requests and also users can convert between requests.
 For e.g. Users can create pre-sol or any type and also this can be converted to say ITB anytime.
-* When none of the fields are given, then the service throws an error - $.data.title: is missing but it is required
+* When none of the fields are given, then the service throws an error - title: is missing but it is required

 Element Name	| Required |	Character Limit / Restrictions |	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------